 Why have Ratings?

 Ratings provide a means to compare the skill levels of competitors.
-They may be used to determine a player’s skill level for tournament entry, club league play and recreational play where, for example, there are separate courts for different skill levels.
-See Terminology and definitions
+They may be used to determine a player’s skill level for tournament entry, specific club play (leagues, ladders, skill level brackets) where, for example, there are separate courts for different skill levels.
+See Terminology and definitions.

 There are three common methods to provide players with a skill level rating